 Of course, there are shades of gray as to what satisfies the definition of an urban environment.
 For the purposes of this article we’ll simplify and say….

-Debate that definition if you will, but the bottom line is that, while you may have a few constraints in where and how you keep your bees, an urban environment can be perfectly accommodating.
+Debate that definition if you will, but the bottom line is that, while you may have a few constraints in where and how you keep your bees, an urban environment can be perfectly accommodating to beekeeping.

 So, what are the challenges and how can you deal with them??